MFritzN/BoolTool-Reloaded/README.md

 The code is formatted with [elm-format](https://github.com/avh4/elm-format).

 ## Deployment
 Please refer to the [elm-app documentary](https://github.com/halfzebra/create-elm-app/blob/master/template/README.md#deployment) which describes the deployment process on multiple platforms.
-Please note that you need to set the relative path of the source file nad that the copy to clipboard functionality is only supported for HTTPS pages by browsers.
+Please note that you need to set the relative path of the source file and that the copy to clipboard functionality is only supported for HTTPS pages by browsers.